Common Screen Printing Mistakes and Some Helpful Tips to Avoid Them

 Avoiding These Common Mistakes:

-- Double check the sample before placing you final order.
+- Double-check the sample before placing your final order.
 Make sure everything is aligned correctly and looks good before you complete the full order.

 - Keep in mind all the possible errors that could potentially occur.
 If you keep them in mind, you will keep the cost down and make your life a little easier.